Myriad-Dreamin/shiroa/github-pages/docs/guide/get-started.typ

 ```

 Try opening up `src/book.typ` in your editor and adding a few chapters.
-// If any of the chapter files do not exist, `typst-book` will automatically create them for you.
+// If any of the chapter files do not exist, `shiroa` will automatically create them for you.

 // For more details on other formatting options for the summary file, check out the [Summary chapter](../format/summary.typ).